amosehiguese/kronologos/README.md

 ## Kronologos

-Kronologos is a distributed commit log written in go.
+Kronologos is a distributed commit log written in Go.